JoelAzevedo/profile-card-component/README.md

 # Frontend Mentor - Profile card component solution

-This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+I opted for a vanilla solution, using only CSS and HTML.

 ## Table of contents